-7 Is your jurisdiction party to the Paris Convention for the Protection of Industrial Property?
+Is your jurisdiction party to the Paris Convention for the Protection of Industrial Property?
 The Patent Cooperation Treaty (PCT)?
 The Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPs)?

-Yes, Russia is a party to these treaties.
+Yes.
+Russia is a party to these treaties.
 In fact, Russia is a party to many other intellectual property-related conventions and agreements, including:

-- the WIPO Copyright Treaty; - the Berne Convention for the Protection of Literary and Artistic Works; - the Rome Convention for the Protection of Performers, Producers of Phonograms and Broadcasting Organizations; - the Locarno Agreement Establishing an International Classification for Industrial Designs; - the Patent Law Treaty; - the Strasbourg Agreement Concerning the International Patent Classification; - the Madrid Agreement Concerning the International Registration of Marks; - the Protocol Relating to the Madrid Agreement Concerning the International Registration of Marks; - The Patent Cooperation Treaty; - The Agreement on Trade-Related Aspects of Intellectual Property Rights; - the Trademark Law Treaty; and - the Singapore Treaty on the Law of Trademarks. - 8 Can the licensee be contractually prohibited from contesting the validity of a foreign licensor's intellectual property rights or registrations in your jurisdiction?
+- the World Intellectual Property Organization Copyright Treaty 1996; - the Berne Convention for the Protection of Literary and Artistic Works 1886; - the Rome Convention for the Protection of Performers, Producers of Phonograms and Broadcasting Organisations 1961; - the Locarno Agreement Establishing an International Classification for Industrial Designs 1968; - · the Patent Law Treaty 2000; - the Strasbourg Agreement Concerning the International Patent Classification 1971; - the Madrid Agreement Concerning the International Registration of Marks 1891; - the Protocol Relating to the Madrid Agreement Concerning the International Registration of Marks 1989; - The Patent Cooperation Treaty 1971; - The Agreement on Trade-Related Aspects of Intellectual Property Rights 1994; - the Trademark Law Treaty 1994; and

+• the Singapore Treaty on the Law of Trademarks 2006.